 Repeat after us: Pets are expensive.
 If you’re hoping to expand your family with a furry friend, you might consider using your tax refund to adopt a pet, cover its adoption and initial vet fees, and stock up on food (and some toys, of course).
 That way, you’ll start pet parenthood off on the right paw.

-Giving to a charity or other organization is a selfless act that can provide a deeply joyful feeling.
-But for many budgets, making regular donations is simply not feasible.
-Donating a portion of your tax refund to a charity that’s important to you can be a meaningful way to make the most of your money.
+Giving to a charity or other organization is a selfless act that can provide a deeply positive feeling.
+But for many budgets, regular donations may not be feasible.
+Donating a portion of your tax refund to a charity can be a meaningful way to make the most of your money.

 A week away is often an unforgettable experience — but it typically isn’t cheap.
-Day camps can cost a couple hundred dollars a week, and overnight camps can range into the thousands.
-Put your tax return toward a week of fun for your kids (and just as important, a week of R&R for yourself).
+Some day camps can cost a couple hundred dollars a week and some overnight camps can range into the thousands.
+Put your tax refund toward a week of fun for your kids (and just as important, a week of R&R for yourself).

-Backpacking the Appalachian Trail?
-Front-row tickets to an NBA game?
-A deep-sea fishing charter?
+What have you always wanted to do?
+Hike the Appalachian Trail?
+Get front-row tickets to a pro ball game?
+Go on a deep-sea fishing charter?
 Forgo material items and use your refund to splurge on a once-in-a-lifetime experience.

 You can only rearrange your living space so many times.
-Take this opportunity to finally buy a new coffee table, reupholster your dining room chairs, invest in a hall rug, go eco-friendly, or lather on a fresh coat of paint to finally give your space the look you’ve been creating on Pinterest.
+Take this opportunity to finally buy a new coffee table, reupholster your dining room chairs, invest in a hall rug, go eco-friendly, or add a fresh coat of paint to spruce up your home.

 Use your extra chunk of change to expand your horizons.
-Put it toward learning a new skill, like taking a cooking class, getting your yoga certification, or registering for a public speaking workshop.
+Put it toward learning a new skill, such as taking a cooking class, getting your yoga certification or attending a public speaking workshop.
 Or use it to enroll in a class at your local community college on a topic that interests you.

 Whether you’re new to fitness or well into your wellness journey, you’ll probably agree that living healthy can be costly at times.
-So, consider setting aside your tax refund to cover gym costs or a membership to a fitness studio for a few months, or possibly even invest in a piece of exercise equipment for your house.
+Consider setting aside your tax refund to cover gym costs or a membership to a fitness studio for a few months or possibly even invest in a piece of exercise equipment for your house.